 Since our founding by schoolteachers over 88 years ago, OnPoint has always kept in touch with our educational roots.

 We understand that investing in education is one of the best ways to build thriving communities.
-The OnPoint Prize for Excellence in Education campaign celebrates innovative teaching methods that spark enthusiasm and passion in students, parents, and their peers.
+The OnPoint Prize for Excellence in Education campaign celebrates innovative teaching methods that spark enthusiasm and passion in students, parents and their peers.
 Each year, the campaign awards two educators with the Educator of the Year award, paying their mortgage for the entire school year, as well as donating $2,500 to each of their schools.
 We also award Community Builder awards, granting $2,000 to four schools to complete a project of their choice.
-While one lucky school, selected by community vote, is granted $5,000.
+In addition, one lucky school, selected by community votes, is granted $5,000.

-For over 19 years, OnPoint has partnered with De La Salle North Catholic High School to help students gain valuable, real-life work experience.
+For over 20 years, OnPoint has partnered with De La Salle North Catholic High School to help students gain valuable, real-life work experience.
 In this program, De La Salle students share a full-time, entry-level position at OnPoint.
 In addition to gaining professional insight, skill development and personal growth, students earn 50 percent of their school tuition.
 Participating students graduate with a full year of work experience.
 In 2019 and 2020, OnPoint also supported the school’s capital campaign, which will fund a new permanent campus in Northeast Portland.